 Now for some examples!
 Let’s begin by comparing the progress of the ancestral sound *t in sister words across the four Germanic languages that we’re now familiar with.
 The English, Dutch and Low German will be very similar, while the Standard German word will diverge according to the rules what we have seen in the table above.

 Time now for the descendants of *p.

 Last are the various developments of Proto-Germanic *k, bearing in mind the unchanged /k/ where we might expect the affricate /k͡x/.

 A Couple More Changes

 The developments of *p, *t and *k outlined here are canonical changes of the High German Consonant Shift.
-However, there are other sound changes that are considered either part of the shift or closely associated with it.
+If you’ve kept reading and are still keen for more, I should say that there are more sound changes that are considered either part of the shift or closely associated with it.

-A final change that is indeed considered part of the shift is the change of *d into [t] in High German.
+A final change that is indeed considered part of the shift is the change of *d into /t/ in High German.
 This process, technically known as devoicing, has had a great effect on the vocabulary of Standard German.
-It has in a sense filled the gap left behind by the aforementioned and earlier change of *t into [s] and [t͡s].
+It filled the gap left behind by the aforementioned earlier change of *t into /s/ and /t͡s/.
 We can set sister words side by side again to appreciate this change.

 This is a lot of information, but I sincerely hope it is both intelligible and of some use!
 I must also express my apologies to speakers and fans of Low German for any mistakes I have made here – I only know the language in an academic capacity, and finding authoritative resources for both its vocabulary and spelling has been difficult.